syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-_Figure_ _38: Wrapping Images indicating Wrapped Lines and Point of Wrapping

 ### Read-Only Text

 Edit Control allows you to specify read-only regions in the code, i.e., regions that are uneditable.
 This can be achieved through the following methods.